3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 The majority of FDM 3D printed parts are not printed solid.
 Printing solid parts requires high amounts of material and long print time resulting in high costs.
 To optimise the printing process most parts are printed with solid shells and filled with infill.
 Shells and infill play an important role on the quality, appearance and function of FDM printed parts.

-This article will discuss the difference between shells and infill and how shells and infill can be employed to optimise a design.
+This article will discuss the difference between shells and infill and how shells and infill can be employed to optimize a design.

 3D print layout

 A standard FDM print can be broken down into 4 sections.
 The parameters of these sections can each be altered to optimise a design:

 - Shells: The walls of the print that are exposed to the outside of the model